 WIDE RAINBOW CONNECTS

-Wide Rainbow Connects is our free educational DIY video workshop series.
+Our (free) educational DIY video workshop series.
 Meet artists in their studios or at home and recreate artworks inspired by their unique practice.
 Let’s make art with artists!

 Allison Simon